txoof/pdfSplit/README.md

 * Move the ReportSplit application to your Application or Documents folder
 * Double click on the application
   * If your computer gives the message "“ReportSplit.app” is an application downloaded from the Internet.
 Are you sure you want to open it?" please choose "Open" or contact IT Support
-* Drag a PDF to be split onto the application window.
-A new folder will appear in the same folder as the PDF with the split PDFs.
+* Drag a the ```test-report.pdf``` onto the application window.
+A new folder will appear in the reportSplit folder.
+It should contain three documents

 ## Authors